Yuba City, CA

 How Bridges Work

-A dental bridge stays in your mouth permanently – you do not remove the tooth.
+Like a dental implant, a dental bridge stays in your mouth permanently – you do not remove the tooth.
 It does require healthy teeth on either side of the missing tooth/teeth.
 The healthy teeth become the ‘anchors’ for the pontic (artificial tooth).
 We start by preparing the anchor teeth to accept the bridge.
 We do this by reshaping the tooth – we have to remove a little enamel in order for the teeth to accept dental crowns.

 If we need to remove the affected tooth, we will do this at this time as well.
 Once your anchor teeth are ready for crowns, we take impressions of your mouth.
 Our lab technicians then create custom crowns for both side teeth and the artificial tooth, creating a ‘bridge’ or permanent appliance for your mouth.